EgyptaGogoi/My-Java-Collection-Framework/README.md

 # My Java Collection Framework

-This is a project where we are building the Java collection framework that demonstrates the understanding on OOP concept of java as well as how working of Java collection framework.
+This is a project where we are building the Java collection framework that demonstrates our understanding of OOP concept of java as well as the workings of Java collection framework.

 ## Installation

-To run this project or to chek how much we could replicate the java collection framework you need to first install java in your local system.
+To run this project or to check how much we could replicate the java collection framework, you need to first install java in your local system.

 ## Overview